winbench/bench/README.md

 * Choose the _MdProc_ generator to build a [Markdown] documentation project
 * Choose one of the different [Markdown] project templates (`Demo`, `Minimal`, `Personal Log`, ...)
 * Follow further instructions
+* Take a look at the README file in the scaffolded project

 ## Apps

-_Bench_ downloads a selection of commandline tools and provides an isolated path environment with all tools available.
+_Bench_ downloads a selection of commandline tools and applications, and provides an isolated path environment with all tools available.

-Take a look at the [app registry](res/apps.md).
+Take a look at the [app registry](res/apps.md) to check out the prepared apps.
+You can add your own apps to the _Bench_ environment by editing the `apps.md` in the root folder of _Bench_.

 ## Isolated Environment